Many first-time travelers choose to spend roughly two weeks in Japan to see and explore the best of the country.

 - Okitsu Club Kyoto – If you wish to better understand Japanese culture, don’t think twice about visiting the Okitsu club.
 By providing a comprehensive introduction to the roots of traditional Japanese culture, this organization will help you feel part of the elegance and delicacy the old Japanese traditions stood for.

 Nishiki Market, Fushimi Inari and Nanzen-ji

 - Nishiki Market – Fresh seafood, traditional Japanese cooking techniques, low prices, and a great location (3 min walking distance from Shijo Station; Karasuma or Kawaramachi Station) – this is easily the best place to enjoy the local cuisine.

 - Fushimi Inari-Taisha – This magnificent shrine and the thousands of movie scenes dedicated to this particular place make the spot a must-see for many world travelers.

 - Nanzen-ji – This great temple has played a significant role in the past centuries, has had the title “First Temple of the Land”, forms part of the five great Zen temples of Kyoto, and has been a part of the Kyoto landscape since 1291.
 The view is something everyone will appreciate for its glory and power.

 Todai-ji, Nara-Koen park and Nara National Museum

-- The Nara-Koen park – a place where the open air is united with history, nature, freely walking deers and peace.
-This park will take you back with all the beauty and serenity Kyoto has to offer.
-Do not be scared of the animals, as the only thing they might look at you for is some food – however, take note that once you feed them, they will follow you.
+- The Nara-Koen park – A gorgeous green space that unites history, nature, peace, and wild deer!
+Don’t be scared of the animals, as the only thing they likely want from you is some food – however, be aware that once you feed them, they may follow you around!